 Browse the East Church records in Salem, Massachusetts

 The East Church in Salem was officially formed in 1718, after parishioners living on the east side of the town broke away from the First Church of Salem and built a more conveniently-located meetinghouse in August of 1717.
-This division was enacted without the permission of the remainder of the First Church’s congregation, who nonetheless decided to grant the East Church members an official dismission on Dec.
+This division was enacted without the permission of the remainder of the First Church’s congregation, who nonetheless decided to grant the East Church (also known as the Second Congregational Church) members an official dismission on Dec.
 25, 1718, for "peace sake".
 This division effectively split the town into two parishes.

-During the subsequent pastorate of Rev. Dr. James Flint, a new church building was erected on Brown Street/ Washington Square North in 1844-45.
+During the subsequent pastorate of Rev. Dr. James Flint, a new church building was erected on Brown Street/ Washington Square North between 1844 and 1846.
 The church was Gothic Revival in style, designed by nationally renowned New York architect Minard Lafever.
 In 1897, the East Church united with the Barton Square Church and changed its name to The Second Unitarian Church.
-The East Church reunited with the First Church in 1956, and the former East Church building of 1844-1846 is now the Salem Witch Museum.
+The East Church reunited with the First Church in 1956, and the former East Church building is now the Salem Witch Museum.

-Materials in this collection have been digitized in partnership with the Phillips Library at the Peabody Essex Museum and have been made available through our New England's Hidden Histories project.
+Materials in this collection have been digitized in partnership with the Phillips Library at the Peabody Essex Museum and the American Antiquarian Society and have been made available through our New England's Hidden Histories project.

-Your search has also found results in our Adam Matthew explorer product.
+Your search has also found results in related AM products.

 Show me the resultsCopy the below link to share this set of search criteria with others.
 Using the link will allow others to see a list of search results on this site with the same parameters as those you've used.